gricardo87/pokemon-colorscripts/README.md

 ![screenshot](./demo_images/demo_3.png)

 ## Requirements
-The program itself is just a shell script that prints out custom color formatted text files.
-So as long as you have a POSIX compliant shell like dash, bash, zsh etc. as your shell and have coreutils (might not be present on your system if using MacOs.
-See installation instructions for MacOS for more details), the script should work.
-You will however need a terminal with true color support, which most modern terminals have.
+The program requires `python3` to run and a terminal with true color support, which most modern terminals have.
 More on terminals and color support can be found in [this gist](https://gist.github.com/XVilka/8346728)

 ## Installation